Project Charter explained including a template

-A Project Charter refers to a short, formal document that contains the objective statement of a project.
+A Project Charter refers to a formal, short document that contains the objective statement of a project.
 This statement describes key project goals, the roles of team members (including responsibilities), and the key stakeholders and their interests.

 However, it is not the same as a project plan.
 The latter elaborates on the details of individual tasks within a project.

 The importance of the project charter has increased in recent years.
 The most recent edition of A Guide to the Project Management Body of Knowledge (PMBOK) added a completely new process: ‘develop project charter’.
 This has made the document all the more popular.
 PMBOK defines as follows:

 ‘A project charter is a formally issued document by the project initiator or sponsor that formally authorises the existence of a project and empowers the project manager to apply organisational resources to project activities.’